-Caffeine and refined sugars give us a quick burst of energy and makes us feel like we’re back on track energy and focus-wise, but however satisfying the fuel sources are in the short term, they will only be short lived and will soon be followed by another dip or more likely a crash in energy….we’ve all been there and recognise this roller coastering energy situation.
+Many people make amazing food choices for breakfast and lunch, and then come 3 pm (or after dinner, or both!), it is as if someone else has taken over their body and turned them into a total sugar or caffeine-a-holic!!
+The sugar cravings and subsequent consumption craving for a pick-me-up kick in, and they’ve lost all control, despite the best intentions earlier in the day.Caffeine and refined sugars give us a quick burst of energy and make us feel like we’re back on track energy and focus-wise, but however satisfying the fuel sources are in the short term, they will only be short lived and will soon be followed by another dip or more likely a crash in energy….we’ve all been there and recognise this roller coastering energy situation.

 Here are my three tips for making it through the afternoon without a hangry moment in site:

-Include some good fats with your lunch from whole food sources such as whole nuts and seeds in with your salad, or good quality extra virgin salad dressing to keep you satiated and supplied with key fatty acids to fuel your brain and your cells.
+Include some good fats with your lunch from whole food sources such as whole nuts and seeds in with your salad, or good quality extra virgin salad dressing to keep you satiated and supplied with vital fatty acids to fuel your brain and your cells.
 If you go low fat, your body will crave fats and these masked may be confused as sugar cravings, hence why they’re not satiated by crisps or chocolate.

 The power of a power nap.
-Having a quick nap during the day, if you’re able to, can totally recharge your batteries.
+Having a quick nap during the day, if you’re able to, can recharge your batteries.
 Just 20 minutes will do the trick.
 If you’re not able to take a nap, take 10 minutes out of your day to close your eyes, focus on your breath, and be still.

-Some people like to completely overhaul how they eat and feel energized and excited by doing so but for the majority of people, making small, committed changes seems to work best and slowly consuming less processed food and replacing it with enjoying more real food.
+Some people like to completely overhaul how they eat and feel energised and excited by doing so but for the majority of people, making small, committed changes seems to work best and slowly consuming less processed food and replacing it with enjoying more real food.

-Hope these help you on your journey to be a little more sugar free.
+Hope these help you on your journey to be a little more sugar-free.